Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 This application is provided by Microsoft Learning and is used as part of a self-paced Kubernetes training [workshop](https://docs.microsoft.com/en-us/learn/modules/aks-workshop/).
 You may find reviewing that workshop helpful as it presents some alternative deployment options and features using different architecture requirements.
 The application consists of a web frontend, an API service and a MongoDB database.

-Because the infrastructure has been deployed in a secure manner, only the API server to the AKS Cluster is accessible outside of the private network.
+Because the infrastructure has been deployed in a secure manner, only the API server to the AKS Private Cluster is accessible from inside of the private network.
 You will need to perform the majority of the application deployment from the Dev Jumpbox in the Hub VNET, connect via the Bastion Host service.
 If your computer is connected to the hub network, you may be able to just use that as well.

 ## Connecting to the Bastion Host